Thematic area and supervisor

 For all SEAS fellows, a Personal Career Development Plan (PCDP) is to be developed jointly by the fellow, supervisor, and co-supervisor by the end of Month 2 of the fellowship, including a plan for the individual research budget, and information on additional funding where applicable.

 If selected, you must be able to take up the position within four months after receiving the offer unless another concrete start date is approved by the SEAS-administration.
-Before applying we recommend you familiarize yourself with current visa and work permit regulations for Norway (incoming candidates) or other host country (for outgoing candidates).
+Before applying we recommend you familiarise yourself with current visa and work permit regulations for Norway (incoming candidates) or other host country (for outgoing candidates).

 About the SEAS fellowship programme